 To make sure that everything has been successfully installed, start Visual Studio 2015.
 Find the server explorer and try to connect to an existing Firebird database.

+Denis: Would you please contact Jiří Činčura <jiri@cincura.net> and ask him for English language screenshots to replace these?
+He might be able to ask for a volunteer from his firebird-net-provider group on Google groups.

+I intend to correct the above, including taking into account the innovations in the installation of Visual Studio 2017.

 Creating a project